TheSoftwareDesignLab/Kraken/README.md

 To create new steps it depends the platform that is going to implement the step, in the case of Mobile testing you should add your custom steps on the ***features/mobile/step_definitions/step.js*** file.
 On the other hand, when adding a custom step for Web testing you should add the step in the file ***features/web/step_definitions/step.js.***

+Take into account that Kraken uses **Webdriverio** for executing mobile and web steps so it is necessary to follow it's syntax, you can learn more about **Webdriverio** at the following [link](https://webdriver.io/docs/selectors)

 # 📱Kraken Mobile

 ### Mobile steps